saikotek/docs/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 First, we need to download and install iproute2, which is a package that will enable us to manually configure IP routing on the server.

-Establish an SSH connection to your server and run the following command from the command line.
+Establish an SSH connection to your instance and run the following command from the command line.
 This will download and install iproute2.

 ```sh
 # apt-get install iproute2